zkcilef/juice-shop-ghas-workshop/_labs/lab4.md

 With Dependency Review enabled and configured, we want to block vulnerable packages from entering the codebase.
 We can define a repository ruleset to enforce this as well!

+This lab covers parts of the following exam domains:

+Domain 3: Configure and use dependency management Domain 6: Describe GitHub Advanced Security best practices

 ## Exercise 1: Add the Dependency Review Action

 First, let's add the dependency review action workflow.